Color Mindfulness Workshops

 Cassandra Lillard, painter and former student living and working in LA

-The Learning to See Color Master Class is for people from all walks of life who wish to experience their world through fresh eyes.
+The Color Mindfulness Workshops are for people from all walks of life who wish to experience their world through fresh eyes.
 The course is designed for artists and non-artists alike who want to learn about how color works and how to apply new color skills for the creative use.

-The Learning to See Color Master Class introduces students to how a practical understanding of the underlying principles of color and color interaction will enhance their lives.
+The Color Mindfulness Workshops introduce students to how a practical understanding of the underlying principles of color and color interaction will enhance their lives.
 Students work with colored paper and paint through a systematic process of simple, straightforward exercises designed to help them discover for themselves how color works, and to allow them to experiment with their new-found color skills to harness the power of color for optimum advantage.

-Instead of teaching closed color systems that only work for specific applications, the Learning to See Color Master Class is designed to retrain the eye to perceive color with new awareness and understanding.
+Instead of teaching closed color systems that only work for specific applications, the Color Mindfulness Workshop is designed to retrain the eye to perceive color with new awareness and understanding.
 When a student of color improves their own, individual perception of color, they can then apply their newfound awareness to whatever task they choose.